jldbasa/jldbasa_old.github.io/source/_posts/2014-01-12-rails-4-login-with-devise-and-facebook.markdown

 <% end %>
 {% endcodeblock %}

+if you want to add twitter, linkedin, etc, just refer to their respective omniauth gems.

-and that's all there is to it.
+and that's all there is to it. hth.